Nirvana (1987-1994) is a Grunge band from Aberdeen, Washington, USA.

 Incesticide (1992) was a compilation of rare material and remakes, but it was Cobain's drug abuses at the time that were the talk of the press when he overdosed twice on heroin the following year.
 Pat Smear joined on guitars for the next release.
 That next release, In Utero (1993), made it to #1 on both sides of the Atlantic.
 The album was beginning to show the stress in Nirvana's existence.
 The Pop melody was still there but one had to now dig deeper to find it behind the wall of noise that now characterized their sound.
 Despite the record company's misgivings the disc was a commercial and charting success, due largely to the act's touring.
 The disc featured the now classic emotion filled track All Apologies, ignored at first in America but managing to chart at 32 in the UK.

-During the supporting tour, the band then took a break leaving Kurt in Rome.
-On the 4th of March Love returned to their hotel room to find him in a comatose state due to an apparent overdose of prescription tranquilizers and champaign.
+During the supporting tour, the band then took a break, leaving Cobain in Rome.
+On the 4th of March, Love returned to their hotel room to find him in a comatose state due to an apparent overdose of prescription tranquilizers and champagne.
 He eventually recovered but the tour was cancelled while he and Love went home to Seattle.
-But Cobain apparently was only practicing his death ritual for a month later an electrician doing a routine service call to the house discovered Kurt Cobain's body on the 8th of April, his head blown apart by a self-inflicted gunshot wound.
+But, on that night in Rome, Cobain apparently was only practicing his death ritual for a month later an electrician doing a routine service call to his house discovered Cobain's body on the 8th of April; his head blown apart by a self-inflicted gunshot wound.
 Although it came as no surprise, the music press made it out to be, and it became the most talked about celebrity death since John Lennon and sparked many copycat suicides by deranged fans.
 His farewell would be the posthumously released album Unplugged In New York (1994) featuring Lori Goldston (cello) and Curt & Cris Kirkwood (of Meat Puppets) guest starring on 3 tracks.
 The album was a live acoustic set and featured many of their previous hits non-electrified.
 It was recorded before his death but was released after and served as a haunting reminder of the 27 year old who no longer wished to be a part of this world.
 Courtney Love would return to her work with her act Hole, while Grohl went on to form Foo Fighters, and Novoselic would depart to form Sweet 75.

 Two more posthumous official releases came out; the first was From The Muddy Banks Of Wishkah (1996), a sort of compilation and remix album, along with the follow-up compilation, Nirvana (2002), a "best of..." set that featured one new track, You Know You're Right, the last song Nirvana recorded before Cobain's death.